Everyone using a computer should be aware of and use good security practices with their systems to protect themselves and their organizations.

 - Use a modern and secure operating system that is supported by its manufacturer

 If you need assistance implementing these steps, contact the ITS Support Center at 703-993-8870.

 Highly Sensitive Data

 To store Highly Sensitive Data (HSD) on your computer you are required to have formal authorization from a Chief Data Steward.
 Storing HSD on your computer without authorization is a violation of University Policy 1114: Data Stewardship.

 To learn more about accessing and securing HSD, see Working with Highly Sensitive Data.

 Screensaver Lock (Session Lock)

-During the spring of 2016, ITS implemented a new security policy to prevent unauthorized access of data on Mason computers.
-After 30 minutes of inactivity, faculty and staff computers will autolock with a screensaver and will require users to input a password to access their computers again.
+ITS implemented a security policy to prevent unauthorized access to data on Mason computers.
+After 30 minutes of inactivity, faculty and staff computers auto-lock with a screensaver and require users to input a password to access their computers.
 This policy does not apply to public space computers or computer labs.

 Background on the Mason Session (Screensaver) Lock Standard

-Mason personnel and information technology systems required to comply with the Health Insurance Portability and Accountability Act (HIPAA) law or the Payment Card Industry Data Security Standard (PCI-DSS) will implement the current applicable inactivity period.
+Mason personnel and IT systems that are required to comply with the Health Insurance Portability and Accountability Act (HIPAA) law or the Payment Card Industry Data Security Standard (PCI-DSS) implement the current applicable inactivity period.
 The current PCI-DSS standard is 15 minutes.